How to Crochet the Waffle Stitch(Plus a Starter Project)

 The Waffle Stitch is a popular textured stitch in the crochet world for good reason!
-The thermal structure of this stitch uses a combination of normal crochet stitches and post stitches, and isn’t very hard to do.
+The thermal structure of this stitch uses a combination of normal crochet stitches and post stitches, and is easy to learn.

 Want a few popular patterns as free PDFs?